TencentBlueKing/gopkg/cache/memory/readme.md

 # cache

-go cache the data in memory, auto to fetch the data if missing.
+cache the data in memory, auto to fetch the data if missing.

 - based on via [patrickmn/go-cache](https://github.com/patrickmn/go-cache)
 - retrieveFunc will be called if the key not in cache